World's best ski resort revealed

-(CNN) — It's not only the highest ski resort in Europe and part of the world's largest ski area -- now Val Thorens has been voted best ski resort in the world for 2017.
+(CNN) — It's not only the highest ski resort in Europe and part of the world's largest ski area -- now Val Thorens in the French Alps has been voted best ski resort in the world for 2017.

 The snowsure resort, which sits in a vast natural bowl at 2,300 meters, won the plaudits for a second straight year in a glitzy ceremony at the World Ski Awards in Kitzbuhel, Austria.